 Christine Van Alstine

-University of Maine Farmington, BS in Early Childhood Education; Tufts University, MA Child Development, specialization in developmental psychology and counseling; Six years teaching elementary school; Multiple years homeschooling my own children; Three years as a primary school librarian in Yarmouth; Currently teaching 7th grade Study Skills/Executive Function Skills classes & working as a learning strategist at a ski academy in VT; Recent professional development includes seminars by Chris Kaufman, Peg Dawson, Sarah Ward, Ellen Braeten & completion of Landmark School’s Outreach course entitled “Learning Based Language Disabilities: Strategies for Success” & The Telling Room’s Summer Institute on Writing.
+University of Maine Farmington, BS in Early Childhood Education; Tufts University, MA Child Development, specialization in developmental psychology and counseling; Six years teaching elementary school; Multiple years homeschooling my own children; Three years as a primary school librarian in Yarmouth; Currently teaching Study Skills/Executive Function Skills classes at STARS & working as a learning strategist at a ski academy in VT; Recent professional development includes seminars by Chris Kaufman, Peg Dawson, Sarah Ward, Ellen Braeten & completion of Landmark School’s Outreach course entitled “Learning Based Language Disabilities: Strategies for Success” & The Telling Room’s Summer Institute on Writing.
 One of my favorite inspirational quotes is from Maya Angelou: "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel."
 I aspire to help my students feel good about themselves, feel successful, and feel capable of advocating for themselves and their unique learning style.